Cardiac Sarcoidosis: Symptoms and Treatment

 Additional diagnostic tools may include electrocardiograms (ECGs) to detect arrhythmias, Holter monitors for continuous heart rhythm monitoring, and blood tests to assess markers of inflammation.

-Treatment Options for Cardiac Sarcoidosis
+Cardiac Sarcoidosis Treatment

 Treatment for cardiac sarcoidosis aims to reduce inflammation, manage symptoms, and prevent complications.
 The treatment plan is often tailored to the individual, based on the severity of the disease and the specific symptoms.